Colonial settlement coinage

 Copper 1 oz coin (Britain)

-proclaimed official currency by Governor Philip Gidley King on
+by Governor Philip Gidley King on 19 November 1800

-These coins could not be ignored and in New South Wales Governor Arthur Phillip had, in 1791, established their value at 5 shillings.
-4,500 were delivered to the colony in 1792.
+In New South Wales Governor Arthur Phillip had, in 1791, established their value at 5 shillings and 4,500 were delivered to the colony in 1792.

 In November of 1812, to further simplify the coinage Governor Macquarie purchased 40,000 Spanish dollars from the Spanish ship Samarang.
 These were shipped from India by the East India Company under contract from the British government with instructions that they remain in the colony.
 To achieve this Macquarie asked silversmith and convicted forger William Henshall to punch the centre out of each coin yielding a “ring” and a “dump”.
 Each piece was to then be counterstamped with its nominated value; the ring at 5/- and the dump at 1/3.
 Thus £10,000 of coins now had a circulation value of £12,500 – a nice profit – although about 100 coins were lost in the early stages of production because of problems with the machinery.
 Though they were dated 1813, none were sent to the Commissary until early 1814.